-Section I. Introduction
+1. Introduction

-- □ The national budget for fiscal year (FY) 2020-21 is going to be formulated at a time when the Bangladesh economy, as other economies around the world, is suffering from the fallouts of the novel coronavirus (COVID-19) pandemic. - □ Since 8th March 2020, when the first COVID-19 case was identified in the country, number of both cases and deaths due to the pandemic has been on the rise. - □ At the same time, the economy has been worst hit ever in the history of Bangladesh.
+The national budget for fiscal year (FY) 2020-21 is going to be formulated at a time when the Bangladesh economy, as other economies around the world, is suffering from the fallouts of the novel coronavirus (COVID-19) pandemic.
+Since 8th March 2020, when the first COVID-19 case was identified in the country, number of both cases and deaths due to the pandemic has been on the rise.
+At the same time, the economy has been worst hit ever in the history of Bangladesh.

-- □While it is well-known that nation-wide 'public holiday' (lockdown) has immense cost, both economic and humanitarian, the government's decision to go for it was the right one in view of containing the spread of the pandemic. - □ Given the state of health infrastructure and health-related human and other capacities, and prevailing state of behavioural practices, precautionary steps must be given priority. - □ According to indications from global trends and as opined by large section of health experts Bangladesh is yet to cross the peak phase of the spread of the COVID-19 pandemic. - □ In view of this, opening up of economic activities, other than agriculture and food chain related activities (production, wholesale and retail) could result in further spread of the virus at a critical phase of the pandemic.

-- □ Expert opinions must be given due importance in this regard. - □ Government's decision to revive the economy must be informed by health safety priorities. - □ Accordingly, as experts are suggesting, opening of economic activities should be synchronised with the trajectory of the pandemic, and mitigation to ameliorate the sufferings of the people designed. - □ International experiences of developing countries do not support opening of economic activities beyond the essential sectors during the peaking phase when there is high risk of contamination; while recent guidelines by the WHO also takes a cautionary perspective - □ Government's fiscal compulsions lack of adequate resources to underwrite the attendant economic costs of lockdown should not be the overriding consideration in the context of opening up of the economy. - □ Resources will need to be found by creating fiscal space.
+While it is well-known that nation-wide 'public holiday' (lockdown) has immense cost, both economic and humanitarian, the government's decision to go for it was the right one in view of containing the spread of the pandemic.
+Given the state of health infrastructure and health-related human and other capacities, and prevailing state of behavioural practices, precautionary steps must be given priority.
+According to indications from global trends and as opined by large section of health experts, Bangladesh is yet to cross the peak phase of the spread of the COVID-19 pandemic.
+In view of this, opening up of economic activities, other than agriculture and food chain related activities (production, wholesale and retail) could result in further spread of the virus at a critical phase of the pandemic.
+Expert opinions must be given due importance in this regard.
+Government's decision to revive the economy must be informed by health safety priorities, and the measures to mitigate people's sufferings should be designed by taking into cognisance this primary objective.
+Accordingly, as experts are suggesting, opening of economic activities should be synchronised with the trajectory of the pandemic, and mitigation to ameliorate the sufferings of the people designed.
+Indeed, international experiences of even developing countries do not support opening of economic activities beyond the essential sectors during the peaking phase when there is high risk of contamination.
+The recent guidelines by the World Health Organisation (WHO) in this context also takes a cautionary perspective.

-- □ Secondly, before opening up, examine both implementation and capacity of the concerned entities (factories, offices or shopping malls) and capacities of relevant government agencies to enforce compliance. - □ It has been seen that even when RMG entrepreneurs had set their own safety measures, they were not able to comply and enforce those. - ☐ The same is apprehended in case of shopping malls. - □ Any decision as regards, opening of the economy ought to be taken in a planned manner, taking into cognisance of lower risk in terms of activities and in consideration of spatial dimension (e.g. zoning as has been the case in some countries), by undertaking a thorough audit of compliance and backed by adequate enforcement measures. - □ If the government is able to extend adequate relief/cash support to the people in need, it will be able to withstand the pressure to open up the economy prematurely.
+Government's fiscal compulsions - lack of adequate resources to underwrite the attendant economic costs of lockdown - should not be the overriding consideration in the context of opening up of the economy.
+Resources will need to be found by creating fiscal space.
+Secondly, before opening up, examine both implementation and capacity of the concerned entities, be in factories, offices or shopping malls, and the capacities of relevant government agencies to enforce compliance.
+It has been seen that even when RMG entrepreneurs had set their own safety measures, they were not able to comply with and enforce those.
+The same is apprehended in case of shopping malls.
+In view of this, any decision as regards, opening of the economy must be taken, as was noted, ought to be in a planned manner, taking into due cognisance of lower risk in terms of activities and in consideration of spatial dimension (e.g. zoning as has been the case in some countries), by undertaking a thorough audit of compliance and backed by adequate enforcement measures.
+If the government is able to extend adequate relief/cash support to the people in need, it will be able to withstand the pressure to open up the economy prematurely.